Egon370/kep-hack/README.md

 Misc/Aesthetic Changes
 ====
+- The Power Plant now plays the Cinnabar Mansion theme, a change also made in FireRed and LeafGreen.
 - The Select Swap glitch from Red & Green is back.
 - Various moves that don't do typed damage have their types change for flavor.
 - The Porygons now use Sylveon's palette, and Plux is grey to better reflect later versions of GSC.